Need Help with Duo?

-Baylor ITS protects our most vital, widely-accessed university and personal information with Duo two-factor authentication.
+Baylor protects its most vital, widely-accessed university and personal information resources with Duo two-factor authentication.

 1. What is two-factor (Duo) authentication and why is Baylor implementing it?

 Passwords are becoming increasingly easy to compromise.
 They can often be stolen, guessed, and hacked -- you might not even know who else has your password and is accessing your account.
 Duo two-factor authentication adds a second layer of security to your account to make sure that it stays safe, even if someone else knows your password, by using your phone or other device to verify your identity.
 You will be alerted right away (on your phone - mobile or landline - or tablet) if someone tries to log in using your password.
 This prevents anyone but you from accessing your accounts.